trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/value-investing-with-sage.md

 **Check with Money:**
 ```
-Hey Money, [TICKER] looks statistically cheap (P/E of [X]), but I want to check for value trap signs.
+Hey Money Monty, [TICKER] looks statistically cheap (P/E of [X]), but I want to check for value trap signs.

 Can you analyze:
 1. Revenue trend last 5 years (growing, stable, or declining?)